Barbalho12/face-detector/README.md

 # Face Detector

-Authentication system with facial identification
+Authentication system with facial identification using a [BeagleBone Black]

 ### Network settings on host